 Garlic and Herb Spaghetti Squash Boats by She Likes Food

 Peanut Butter Crusted Sweet Potato Fries by JoyFoodSunshine

 Raw Brussels Sprouts Salad with Harissa Vinaigrette by Project Domestication

 Winter Cauliflower Rice Bowl with Cranberry-Mustard Sauce Cafe Johnsonia

 Meyer Lemon Coconut Panna Cotta by Kitchen Confidante

 Maple Orange Teriyaki Salmon Bowls by Flavor the Moments

 For the full Seasonal Recipe Guide visit this post.

-Change up your potato and leek soup routine and try turnips instead of potatoes.
-This seasonal soup is high in flavor and only requires a few basic ingredients.
+Change up your potato and leek soup routine and try turnips instead of potatoes for a flavorful seasonal soup.

 - 3 tablespoons butter or olive oil